Hakesh/p1-sherpa-finder/README.md

 ## Testing

-This website was developed using Microsft Edge with theuse of Microsoft Edge Dev Tools,which have been used since the very beginning to troubleshoot this website for any problems that arose and to make sure the website was responsive on many different resolutions and devices.
+This website was developed using Microsft Edge with the use of Microsoft Edge Dev Tools,which have been used since the very beginning to troubleshoot this website for any problems that arose and to make sure the website was responsive on many different resolutions and devices.

 The website has also been tested in Google Chrome and it works as expected.